-When Kavey invited me to review a cookery book, I wanted a book that would bring something and interesting to my cooking and decided on the extremely colourful Brazilian Food by Thiago Castanho.
+When Kavey invited me to review a cookery book, I wanted a book that would bring something new and interesting to my cooking and decided on the extremely colourful Brazilian Food by Thiago Castanho.

 First impressions were great, it had loads of really interesting looking chapters with really rich interesting pictures and a short excerpt from a review by Michael Palin (a personal favourite of mine).
 I decided we were definitely onto a winner.

 The one thing that I really liked about the book is that it’s not just a cook book, it’s a tome on Brazilian cooking and culture with tidbits of history about Brazilian cuisine and history, quotes from anthropologists and all in all you really get a taste of the culture that cultivated this cuisine.
 However, this blessing is also a bit of a curse as it’s not the most accommodating of cook books: there are a lot of ingredients you’d struggle to find at your local supermarket and, although there are a couple of tips about visiting an African/ Asian food shop, there is some stuff I’m pretty sure has simply never made it to our shores (a bold claim I know but seriously try and find annatto oil).
 Some of the recipes had some pretty advanced cooking skills and weren’t altogether clear at times.

 In short unless you’re a professional chef or some sort of super foodie (I consider myself a pretty good cook) then I reckon you’ll struggle with quite a few of the recipes.